West Indian cricket team in England in 1923

-The West Indian cricket team toured England in the 1923 season.
+The West Indies cricket team toured England in the 1923 season.
 The team played 28 matches between 19 May and 5 September 1923 of which 20 were regarded as first-class.
 This was the 3rd West Indian tour following those of 1900 and 1906.

 The early weather was disappointing and little useful practice was possible before the tour started.
 3 of the first 5 matches were lost but the remainder of the tour was much more successful and only 4 of the remaining 23 matches were lost.

 Because of the early poor results and the lack of representative matches public interest was rather limited.

 George Challenor was by far the best batsman scoring twice as many runs as any other player at an average of over 50.
 He scored 6 of the 8 first class centuries scored by the team and 2 of the 3 in minor matches.

 George Francis led the bowling with 82 first class wickets at an average of just over 15.
 George John, Cyril Browne and Victor Pascall also made useful contributions with the ball.

 The fielding was generally regarded as of high standard with Learie Constantine's cover point fielding being particularly commented on.